By Matt Degen

 Emergency Stop Assist

-A first for a Subaru, this system activates if the driver becomes unresponsive to warnings when adaptive cruise control is engaged.
-Should this happen, the Forester slowly comes to a stop automatically, activates the hazard lights, and unlocks the doors.
+This system activates if the driver becomes unresponsive to warnings when adaptive cruise control is engaged.
+Should this happen, the Forester slowly eases to a stop, activates the hazard lights, and unlocks the doors.
 Additionally, those with Starlink Connected Services will call emergency services.

-The 2025 Subaru Forester employs its familiar 2.5-liter 4-cylinder engine with horizontally opposed pistons (as opposed to the much more common inline configuration), giving it the “boxer” designation.
+The 2026 Subaru Forester uses a 2.5-liter 4-cylinder engine with horizontally opposed pistons (as opposed to the much more common inline configuration), giving it the “boxer” designation.
 This sets the engine lower, contributing to that typical Subaru planted feel.
 The only other major automaker doing this is Porsche, so Subaru is in good company.
 The Forester’s engine makes 180 horsepower and 178 lb-ft of torque.
 That’s on the lower end for base engines in compact SUVs.
-Like all other Subaru SUVs, the Forester comes standard with AWD and features a continuously variable automatic transmission (CVT).
+Like all other Subaru SUVs, the Forester comes standard with all-wheel drive and features a continuously variable automatic transmission (CVT).

 Subaru’s new-vehicle warranty covers three years or 36,000 miles, whichever happens first, while powertrain coverage is five years or 60,000 miles.
 Although Hyundai and Kia have much longer terms, these coverages are typical for the class.

-The 2025 Subaru Forester has yet to be crash-tested, but the 2024 Forester garnered Top Safety Pick status from the Insurance Institute for Highway Safety (IIHS) and the top 5-Star score from the National Highway Traffic Safety Administration (NHTSA).
-All models come with Subaru’s impressive EyeSight safety suite with features like automatic emergency braking, lane-keeping assist, adaptive cruise control, and more.
-It has been enhanced for 2025 to operate faster and smoother and now features Emergency Stop Assist, which activates if the driver becomes unresponsive when using adaptive cruise control.
+The Subaru Forester has earned a Top Safety Pick honor from the Insurance Institute for Highway Safety (IIHS) and the top 5-star score from the National Highway Traffic Safety Administration (NHTSA).
+All models come with Subaru’s impressive EyeSight safety suite, which includes features like automatic emergency braking, lane-keeping assist, adaptive cruise control, and more.
+It also features Emergency Stop Assist, which activates if the driver becomes unresponsive when using adaptive cruise control.

 Integrated Garage Door Opener | Port Installed |